MariaDash/HW-Linux_Terminal_GitBash_Commands/HOMEWORK_2.md

 ```

-## 31. Find strings in files where  'second' is standalone pattern and is located in the current directory.
+## 31. Find all lines in all files where there is no "second" combination.
 Case sensitive.

 ```
 Admin@DESKTOP-V6V9F0T MINGW64 /d/Testing_Course/Git/main_dir/sub_dir/dir_1 (main)